 Types of handball

-Hardball is the oldest form of handball in Ireland and the ball is made from cork and leather so hand padding is required.
+Is the oldest form of handball in Ireland.
+The ball is made from cork and leather so hand padding is required.
 Hardball is plated in a 60ft x 30ft court and the season is from May to June.

-Handball is played today in University, County and Village Club teams in Ireland – however, many other teams from various countries around the world come together for the World Championships every three years.
+Handball is played today in University, County and Village Club teams in Ireland.
+However, many other teams from various countries around the world come together for the World Championships every 3 years.

 Similar to all Irish sports, there are a select group of historic and present players of almost legendary status.
 Revered for their skills, many who currently play presently in Ireland, instruct various teams and partake in training sessions worldwide in attempts to maintain the popularity of the game.